 This type of learning refers to the ability to learn without even trying.
 It’s basically how children and teenagers learn their native language and end up with perfect language skills.

 Learning some Italian while you sleep is possible if you put on a set of headphones with words and phrases of a language playing during the whole night but quietly enough.

 Of course, this has to be done not just once but many times over a long period of time.

-However, it’s too optimistic to conclude that you can learn Italian while you sleep.
+However, it’s too optimistic to conclude that you can learn a new language while you sleep.

 You’ll probably recognize some words and expressions you heard while you were sleeping, but you won’t be able to read and write really good content.

 Find out how to learn while you sleep.